GUT-Aachen/latex-template/README.md

      ```tex
      \printbibliography[title={\myBibCaption}]
      ```

+### Error(s) while compiling
+If you are running into errors while compiling your latex document, these hints might help you to solve your problem:
+1. Update your miktex installation to prevent errors due to oudated packages.
+2. Check if compiler is set to *PdfLaTeX* and _not_ *XeLaTex* or *LuaLaTeX*.
+3. Check if bibliography interpreter is set to *biber* (biblatex) but not to *bibtex*
+4. Take a deeper look into the log files and try to solve it on your own.
+5. Running on Linux?
+Inlcude `inputenc` package and set option to *utf8*.

 ### Document segmantation
 1. Use `\frontmatter` at the beginning and set the page numbering to *Roman*.
 The front matter includes all lists of something, e. g. figures, table of contents and titlepage.